 Speed Brake Calibration

 This is far more difficult and challenging than I thought it would be.
 I've spent many hours attempting to have the TQ speed brake operate in the correct manner, but have failed on all counts.
 Without going into detail, sometimes it "sort of" works and at other times it fails.
-The 004 phidgets have been installed and the two relays programmed (squat switch), however, for some reason problems continue.
-The hum that was present has disappeared as the relays now stop power going to the motor continually.
-Power is only directed to the motor when the speed brake arm is actually mechanically engaged.
+The 0/0/4 phidgets have been installed and the two relays programmed (squat switch), however, for some reason problems continue.

 This is going to require some in-depth thinking and help from others.
 It’s possible that a problem exists with the servo motor.

 In the meantime, everything else on the TQ appears to work correctly, which includes using the actual speed brake lever on the TQ to arm, partially open or fully deploy the spoilers.
-The only aspect of the TQ that does not "yet" work correctly is the automated movement of the speed brake lever when the squat switch is activated on landing, and then when the throttles are powered up to close the spoilers - we need the servo motor to do this.
+The only aspect of the TQ that does not "yet" work correctly is the automated movement of the speed brake lever when the squat switch is activated on landing.